-Figures 7 and 8 depict user opinions of the game sessions in the presence of latency - specifically, responsiveness and consistency, respectively.
+Figures 5 and 6 depict user opinions of the game sessions in the presence of latency - specifically, responsiveness and consistency, respectively.
 User opinions are on a 6 point scale, from 0 (low) to 5 (high).
-In both graphs, the x-axis, data points, error bars and trend lines are as for Figure 6.
-From the graphs, the responsiveness of the game is about the same with and without time warp, evidenced by the overlapping red and blue trend lines in Figure 7.
-The inconsistency in the game https://www.ffmpeg.org/ https://www.qualtrics.com/ https://jagt.github.io/clumsy/ with time warp is noticeable, however, seen by the clearly higher blue trend line in Figure 8.
+In both graphs, the x-axis, data points, error bars and trend lines are as for Figure 4.
+From the graphs, the responsiveness of the game is about the same with and without time warp, evidenced by the overlapping red and blue trend lines in Figure 5.
+The inconsistency in the game (i.e., presence of visual "glitches") with time warp is noticeable, however, seen by the clearly higher blue trend line in Figure 6.
 The absolute difference in consistency between time warp on and time warp off stays about the same (1 point) for all latencies.